HwWobbe/MwsH/ReadMe.md

 ### Notes:

+- talk with JR re an updated test site
+- Eric will send a JSON export
+  - pass that one to DfDpl

 - review the use of Projects
 - ...
   - try using Asks, but pause this process whilst becoming familiar with MyG...